A Fish Out of Water

 And gravity powers, of course.
 But he’s not about to tell them.

 Hong Yi blinks.
 Looks like he forgot to mess with this guy’s attempt.
 The glistening ball bobs in a cup in the front row.
 Well, rules are rules.
 Picking the ball out of the red plastic cup, Hong Yi tosses it to Jacob.
-“Sorry, liver,” he whispers, and tips the fizzing beer into his mouth.
+“Sorry, liver,” he whispers, and tips the liquid into his mouth.
+Vodka.

 There is this one advantage Hong Yi has over conceivably every other person he will ever meet.
 Quite a meaningless advantage, though, which he finds to be useful in activities as specific as shifting heavy luggage and as frivolous as winning beer pong.

 As a child, he observed that things around him had a habit of either collapsing on their joints or toppling inexplicably.
 It was at least three years after the realisation that he was the cause of these events that the boy, now ten, learnt to control the timing and severity of these accidents.